rocksolidwebdesign/Ubuntu-Server-In-A-Box/README.rst

 A python script to automatically install and set up a full featured server including web, mail and git repositories.

-Fully tested and confirmed that install completes without errors on:

-    March 14th, 2011 at 8:34pm

 -------------
 Quick Install
 -------------